panzerdp/dmitripavlutin.com/content/posts/092-keys-values-entries/index.md

 commentsThreadId: access-object-keys-values-entries
 ---

-When working with plain JavaScript objects, you often need to look through all the properties and values of it.
+You often need to look through the properties and values of plain JavaScript objects.

-Here are the common lists that you might be interested to extract from an object:
+Here are the common lists to extract from an object:

 * *The keys* of an object is the list of property names.
 * *The values* of an object is the list of property values.
 * *The entries* of an object is the list of pairs of property names and corresponding values.

-As a reference, let's consider the following JavaScript object:
+Let's consider the following JavaScript object:

 ```javascript
 const hero = {